Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-08/06-chain/01-page.md

 You can create a **direct chain** in CSS that tells the browser to grab a specific element.
 To do this, you simply place selectors together, without any spaces.

-In the following example, the rule tells the browser to select all paragraph (`<p>`) elements with the class "secondary-description".
+In the following example, the rule tells the browser to select all paragraph (`<p>`) elements with the class "styled".

 <span class="label label-info">NOTE:</span> The use of the dot (`.`) in the class selector.